GallagherSecurity/cc-rest-docs/training/README.md

 > **Not ‘Advanced User’.
 Never ‘Advanced User’**.

-See TODO_LINKp57 for a table of privileges an operator needs for common tasks.
+See [this appendix](#appendix--features-and-licences) for a table of privileges an operator needs for common tasks.

 One group is enough for experimenting but when it comes to production, create an operator group for each class of client you have connecting and give each group different privileges.
 An operator can